joncarter1/aws_wiz/DEBUG.md

 ## Prevention

-To prevent this in the future, the `launch.py` tool should:
+To prevent this in the future, the `awiz launch` tool should:
 1. Verify IGW exists before launching instances
 2. Check route table states
 3. Create IGW if missing in default VPC